r10u3/lego_rc_ir_multitool/README.md

 You can find more detailed descriptions of each file format in each tool's setup file in the <code>docs</code> folder.

 ## Multitool API
 If you want to use parts of this project as an API, you can do without the <code>lego.py</code> file and access the objects directly.
-Here is a description of each object and their methods
+Here is a description of each object and their Members

 ### 1. Keypad
 #### a.
 Features
 * The <code>keypad</code> maps buttons to actions.
 * Note that the <code>keypad</code> does not match buttons to keycodes; the <code>power_functions</code> (or encoders) do that while keeping track of state.
 The reason is that we can have keys that don't map to codes.
 For example, in the Combo PWM <code>button_map</code> (where the mappings are configured) there is a button map for 'INC' (increment), but there is no such code in the Lego protocol for the Combo PWM mode.
 The <code>Combo_PWM</code> object creates the corresponding code by calculating the speed = current speed + 1.

 #### b.
-Methods
+Members
 ##### &#x25B6; New Object: <code>Keypad(mapped_keys_file_name: str) -> Keypad</code>
 The required parameters are:
 * **<code>mapped_keys_file_name</code>:** from <code>maps/maps_config.json</code>.